This type of worm is embedded in an email attachment, and spreads using the infected computer's emailing networks.

-Email-Worm:W32/Vote is a family of e-mail worms that use the September 11 terrorist attacks as a ploy to get people to execute it.
+Email-Worm:W32/Vote is a family of email worms that use the September 11 terrorist attacks as a ploy to get people to execute it.
 The worms are written in Visual Basic.On execution, Vote will attempt to download a trojan onto the machine in addition to propagating itself.
 The worm also includes a number of dangerous routines.The details below describe the Vote.A variant.
 For more details of the other variants, please see:

 Vote.A was first reported on the 24th of September, 2001 - 13 days after the WTC tragedy.
 It appears to be written by a teenager.

 The worm uses standard Windows Mail API to access the user's address book.
-This affects users of MAPI compatible e-mail clients, mainly Microsoft Outlook.
+This affects users of MAPI compatible email clients, mainly Microsoft Outlook.
 The emails sent by the worm look like this:

-If the e-mail file attachment is run, the worm is executed and drops the following files on the system:
+If the email file attachment is run, the worm is executed and drops the following files on the system:

 The main worm executable (WTC.exe) then deletes a variety of files from the system in order to try and disable several antivirus programs.